Jack Ma: During tech crackdown

 News outlets noted a lack of public appearances from Ma between October 2020 and January 2021, coinciding with a regulatory crackdown on his businesses.
 The Financial Times reported that the disappearance may have been connected to a speech given at the annual People's Bank of China financial markets forum, in which Ma criticized China's regulators and banks.
-In November 2020, the Financial Times reported the abrupt cancellation of the Ant Group's anticipated initial public offering (IPO) after an intervention by financial regulators.
-According to Chinese bankers and officials, financial stability was the objective behind the intervention.
-Some commentators speculated that Ma may have been a victim of forced disappearance, while others speculated that he could be voluntarily lying low.
+Ma described state banks as operating with a pawn shop mentality and criticized the Basel Accords as a "club for the elderly."
+Wired magazine suggests that Ma may have chosen to lay low during the stalled IPO period, influenced not only by government pressure but also by investors and employees within Alibaba who had lost millions due to the stalled IPO.